Visiting Burj Khalifa, the tallest building in the world

-Trekking across the mall to the entrance, I took one look at the prices and … walked away again … back across the mall to the metro station, back to my hotel.
+The first time I went, I trekked across the mall to reach the entrance.
+After one look at the prices, I walked away again: back across the mall to the metro station, back to my hotel.
 I booked my 10,000 steps that day in that one expedition.

 Not visiting Burj Khalifa